peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Obsolete.</b> Use the CBORObject overload instead.

 Maps an object to a key in this CBOR map, or adds the value if the key doesn't exist.
-If this is a CBOR array, instead sets the value at the given index to the given value.
+If this is a CBOR array, instead sets the value at the specified index to the specified value.

 <b>Parameters:</b>